 1. Defining areas of struggle.

-First, you need to identify the areas of your child’s education that they are struggling with.
+First, you need to identify the areas of your child’s education they are struggling with.
 These are the areas that you need to help them with immediately.
-Make a list of the academic areas that they need the most help with, bearing in mind that it might not be ‘all of math’, it could be a concept from math that they need help with.
+Make a list of the academic sites they need the most help with, bearing in mind that it might not be ‘all of the math’; it could be a concept from math that they need help with.

 2. Brush up on all areas of learning.

 Even if you’ve noted that the problem area is reading and writing, they seem to be doing well with math.
 You should still be helping them with their math skills.
 Because even if they appear to be doing well with one subject area, there might be (and likely are) key concepts they have missed.
 This will then appear as a problem later on down the road.